There Is a Balm in Gilead

-"There Is A Balm in Gilead" is a traditional African American spiritual.
-The date of composition is unclear, though the song dates at least to the 19th century.
-A version of the refrain can be found in Washington Glass's 1854 hymn "The Sinner's Cure".
+"There Is a Balm in Gilead" is a traditional African American spiritual dating back to at least the 19th century.
+Its refrain appears in Washington Glass's 1854 hymn "The Sinner's Cure", although the hymn is substantially based on an earlier work by John Newton.

+The "balm in Gilead" references the Old Testament, particularly Jeremiah 8:22, but the spiritual's lyrics focus on the New Testament concept of salvation through Jesus Christ.
+In the Old Testament, the balm of Gilead is a healing compound, symbolizing spiritual medicine for Israel and sinners.

+The 1973 edition of the Primitive Baptist songbook Harp of Ages features "Balm in Gilead" with verses from a Charles Wesley hymn.
+The second verse of the spiritual also appears in versions of another spiritual, "(Walk That) Lonesome Valley", illustrating the common practice of shared verses in camp meetings and revivals.
+Nina Simone recorded a rendition of the song on her album Baltimore.

 History

-The “balm in Gilead” is a reference from the Old Testament, but the lyrics of this spiritual refer to the New Testament concept of salvation through Jesus Christ.
+The "balm in Gilead" is a reference from the Old Testament, but the lyrics of this spiritual refer to the New Testament concept of salvation through Jesus Christ.
 The Balm of Gilead is interpreted as a spiritual medicine that is able to heal Israel (and sinners in general).
 In the Old Testament, the balm of Gilead is taken most directly from Jeremiah chapter 8 v.
 22: "Is there no balm in Gilead?
 Is there no physician there?
 Why then is there no healing for the wounds of my [God's] people?"
 (Another allusion can also be found in Jeremiah chapter 46, v.
-2 and 11: “This is the message (of the Lord) against the army of Pharaoh Neco … Go up to Gilead and get balm, O Virgin Daughter of Egypt, but you multiply remedies in vain; here is no healing for you” - see also Jeremiah chapter 22, v.
+2 and 11: "This is the message (of the Lord) against the army of Pharaoh Neco … Go up to Gilead and get balm, O Virgin Daughter of Egypt, but you multiply remedies in vain; here is no healing for you" – see also Jeremiah chapter 22, v.
 6.)